EKarton/Android-Mac-Connector/docs/planning/Data flow.md

 2. Connecting, subscribing, and publishing a message to the MQTT broker

+3. Pinging a device

-3. Receive sms text from my Android phone to my Mac
+4. Receive sms text from my Android phone to my Mac

-4. Send sms text from my Mac to my Android phone
+5. Send sms text from my Mac to my Android phone

-5. Getting a list of SMS conversations on the Android device from the Mac device
+6. Getting a list of SMS conversations on the Android device from the Mac device

-6. When getting SMS messages of a particular thread on an Android device in the Mac device:
+7. When getting SMS messages of a particular thread on an Android device in the Mac device:

-7. Recieve notifications from my Android phone to my Mac
+8. Recieve notifications from my Android phone to my Mac

-8. Reply to notifications from my Mac to my Android phone
+9. Reply to notifications from my Mac to my Android phone

 # Background information